 Most patent owners are proud of their inventions (why else would you spend a lot of effort and money into getting a patent from the Patent Offices in the world) but the sad reality is that most, we dare to say 90% of, granted patents, are worthless.
-That is not what a party newly awarded with a monopoly right wants to hear.
+That is not what a party newly awarded a monopoly right wants to hear.
 The truth is, however, that “value” is mostly what drives people to patent their invention, getting the reward for their efforts and ingenuity.
 As soon as they want to “monetize” that value- so sell their patent – the situation becomes complicated.
-According to our experience only is very rare cases do companies or private person buy a patent voluntarily, that means without forcing them to do so, e.g. by accusing of infringement.
-For that reason patent aggregators are best equipped selling the patent (so, companies that buy up patents that look promising to approach certain 3rd parties to force them into buying or licensing, otherwise know as patent trolls).
+According to our experience only is very rare cases do companies or private people buy a patent voluntarily, that means without forcing them to do so, e.g. by accusing of infringement.
+For that reason, patent aggregators are best equipped to sell the patent (so, companies that buy up patents that look promising to approach certain 3rd parties to force them into buying or licensing, otherwise known as patent trolls).
 Although IPEG consultants are experts in their technical fields, we lack the capability to make claim charts or do thorough market research.
 If we are engaged, we need 3rd parties to do that for us (or the client directly).
 IPEG is not an aggregator, as just described.

 Claim charts and analysis

-IPEG does not sell individual patent (families).
+IPEG does not sell individual patents (families).

 That is why we have decided a long time ago not to engage IPEG in selling one patent unless there has been done great homework, like claim charts, market analysis and thorough analysis of the potential licensees or buyers of the patents.
 IPEG may be able to assist the seller but only if and when some of the information described as well as market analysis has been provided by the party approaching us.
-In that case we work (only) on an hourly basis and payment upfront, which makes IPEG’s involvement a high-risk, high-costs engagement.
-Any sale of a patent will be roughly between US$ 10,000 and US$150,000 depending on the patent, the analysis already done by seller, the market, the strength of the patents etc. This is however a very rough and many times inaccurate estimate as circumstances of a sale vary.
+In that case, we work (only) on an hourly basis and payment upfront, which makes IPEG’s involvement a high-risk, high-costs engagement.
+Any sale of a patent will be roughly between US$ 10,000 and US$150,000 depending on the patent, the analysis already done by the seller, the market, the strength of the patents etc. This is however a very rough and many times inaccurate estimate as circumstances of a sale vary.

 1. Do not over-estimate the strength of your patent.
-You may be proud to have been rewarded a patent, this does NOT mean it has indeed value
+You may be proud to have been rewarded a patent, but this does NOT mean it has indeed value

 2. You nor any party you engage will be able to sell your patent without doing extensive homework

-3. If you look for a 3rd party to assist you in selling, forcefully pitch your patent as a unique and powerful tool showing that a party (or parties) (must) use the patented invention with detailes proof.
+3. If you look for a 3rd party to assist you in selling, forcefully pitch your patent as a unique and powerful tool showing that a party (or parties) (must) use the patented invention with detailed proof.

 3. Do not expect IPEG, to take on an offer to sell on a no-cure-no-pay basis.
 Selling your patent is costly both in terms of time and money